Lodi's Ella Puls rides positive attitude to second-place finish in Division 2 girls shot put

 AMBER ARNOLD

-McFarland's Andrew Kelley, right, races to the finish against St. Croix Falls' Dayo Oye, left, in the Division 2 boys 100 meter dash preliminary race during the WIAA state track and field meet at Veterans Memorial Stadium in La Crosse , Wis., Friday, June 3, 2022.
-AMBER ARNOLD, STATE JOURNAL
+McFarland's Andrew Kelley, right, races to the finish against St. Croix Falls' Dayo Oye in the Division 2 100-meter dash prelims.

 Horicon's Austin Zamorano competes in the Division 3 boys 1600 meter run during the WIAA state track and field meet at Veterans Memorial Stadium in La Crosse , Wis., Friday, June 3, 2022.
 AMBER ARNOLD, STATE JOURNAL